jacknlliu/ros-docker-images/README.md

 # TODO List
-- [ ] add NVIDIA driver Installation instruction.
-This work has been done, and it will move to release after some more polish.
-Open An issue and a wiki page for tracking.
+- [x] add NVIDIA driver Installation instruction. ~~This work has been done, and it will move to release after some more polish.~~ Open An issue and a wiki page for tracking.
+- [ ] add nvidia driver installation tips in docker container startup.
 - [x] update ros indigo image
 - [ ] add robot grasping standalone image
 - [ ] update demo gif picture with robot grasping task.
 This is a long term item.